oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 Txn-Tokens are primarily used to assure identity and context for a transaction, and the content of this field is a critical part of that context.

-Whereas the `rctx` field contains environmental values related to the request, the `azd` field contains the actual authorizaiton details that are determined by the TTS.
+Whereas the `rctx` field contains environmental values related to the request, the `azd` field contains the actual authorizaton details that are determined by the TTS.
 These values are used by services using the Txn-Token to reliably obtain specific parameters needed to perform their work.
 The content of the `azd` field is determined by the Txn-Token Service and they may be computed internally or from parameters it receives from the service that requests the Txn-Token.

 The following is a non-normative example of an `azd` claim: